mideind/GreynirEngine/doc/reference.rst

           of tokens in the sentence.

-        * ``parse_time``: A ``float`` with the wall clock time, in seconds, spent on tokenizing and parsing the sentences.
+        * ``parse_time``: A ``float`` with the wall clock time, in seconds, spent on tokenizing and parsing the sentences, including finding the best parse trees.

+        * ``reduce_time``: A ``float`` with the wall clock time, in seconds, spent on finding the best parse tree in each parse forest.
+          This time is included in the ``parse_time``.

         Example *(try it!)*::